The Greatest Guide To Dry Tortugas, Florida

 About Dry Tortugas

 Ponce de León, a Spanish explorer, discovered the island in 1513.
 He was shocked and amazed by the vast number of sea turtles.
 Ponce de León saw turtles everywhere.
 And that is why he named the island in honor of the incredible animals he saw.
 “Las Tortugas,” which means “turtles” in Spanish.
-Even though the island is full of beauty, there is very little fresh water on it.
+Even though the island is beautiful, there is very little fresh water on it.
 The word “dry” was added to the island’s name.
-This prefix helped in warning sailors and visitors that fresh water for drinking on the island should be brought by everyone.
+This prefix helped warn sailors and visitors that everyone should bring fresh water to drink on the island.

 What Is So Great About Dry Tortugas?

-A visit to Dry Tortugas will expose you to the fascinating history of Fort Jefferson and the remote islands in the middle of the ocean and make you feel like Robinson Crusoe for a day.
+Dry Tortugas is one of the Sunshine State’s treasures.
+A visit to Dry Tortugas will expose you to the fascinating history of Fort Jefferson and the remote islands in the middle of the ocean, making you feel like Robinson Crusoe for a day.

 The island is home to many unique birds you will not see anywhere else.
 It has the only regular nesting site for black terns in the US on Bush Key, which is adjacent to Fort Jefferson.
 Due to this, birdwatching is a prevalent activity here.